-It’s not too difficult to get married in Italy.
+Do you want to get married in Italy?
+It’s not too difficult.
+11,000 international couples opted to marry in Italy, with 54% choosing a symbolic ceremony.
 However, it necessitates extensive planning and a fundamental knowledge of the law, just like any wedding.
 For face-to-face interactions, office visits, and administrative deadlines, time will be needed.
 Nevertheless, there is a solid reason why tens of thousands of foreigners get married there every year.

 It is well known that Italian weddings are vivid, colorful, and enjoyable events.
 There is a lot to choose from, from the cuisine to the setting to the energetic music.
 In a nation where celebrations are taken seriously, it makes sense that a wedding would be celebrated.